Cheap UK holiday tips

 Whether you've booked already or plan to, our 16 Center Parcs Tips guide has full details of the changes and ways to cut the cost, including hidden cheap dates if you've school kids and cheaper alternatives with a similar vibe.

-If you're planning to drive far and you've not used your car much during lockdown, there are a few things you should check before doing so to make sure you're driving safely and legally, not to mention to avoid having to call out a breakdown firm and spoiling your holiday.
+If you're planning a lengthy drive to your destination, there are a few things you should check before doing so to make sure you're driving safely and legally, not to mention to avoid having to call out a breakdown firm and spoiling your holiday.

 According to the AA and Green Flag, the main things you'll need to check on your car are: